torontomulibrary/digital-preservation-public/docs/olrc-manual.md

 **Note:** This might still leave some leftover files if files have similar names (eg. if you uploaded several duplicates of the same transfer) but usually those leftover files are small in number and can be deleted via the Horizon interface

-## Delete oprhaned OLRC segment containers
+## Delete orphaned OLRC segment containers

 Information in this section provided via email by Julie Shi, Digital Preservation Librarian at Scholars Portal